-- Public float.
-Public companies with an initial public float of \$75 million or more (accelerated or large accelerated filers) have been subject to the auditor attestation requirement since 2004.
-For those with less than \$75 million in public float, SEC delayed implementation multiple times until July 2010, when the Dodd-Frank Wall Street Reform and Consumer Protection Act permanently exempted them from the requirement. - Annual revenues.
+the auditor attestation requirement since 2004.
+For those with less than \$75 million in public float, SEC delayed implementation multiple times until July 2010, when the Dodd-Frank Wall Street Reform and Consumer Protection Act permanently exempted them from the requirement.

+• Annual revenues.
 In 2020, SEC adopted amendments revising the definition of accelerated and large accelerated filers.
 A revenue test was introduced to exempt low-revenue businesses with large public floats, such as biotechnology firms developing products for years before generating revenues.
 According to SEC, these changes were intended to tailor issuer categories more appropriately, promote capital formation, preserve capital, and reduce unnecessary burdens for certain smaller issuers, while maintaining investor protections.

 Emerging growth companies, introduced in the JOBS Act, are issuers with less than \$1.235 billion in annual gross revenue (adjusted for inflation every 5 years) and meeting certain other criteria.
 They are exempt from the auditor attestation requirement as long as they retain emerging growth company status (5 years maximum).
-Table 1 summarizes the applicability of Section 404 requirements for assessing internal control over financial reporting by filer status.
+Table 1

-&lt;sup>22An accelerated filer generally is a company that has been public for at least 12 months, had at least \$75 million but less than \$700 million in public float as of the last business day of its most recently completed second fiscal quarter, and filed at least one annual report with SEC.
+An accelerated filer generally is a company that has been public for at least 12 months, had at least \$75 million but less than \$700 million in public float as of the last business day of its most recently completed second fiscal quarter, and filed at least one annual report with SEC.
 A large accelerated filer generally is a company that has been public for at least 12 months, had a public float of \$700 million or more as of the last business day of its most recently completed second fiscal quarter, and filed at least one annual report with SEC.
 Once the issuer becomes an accelerated filer, it will not become a nonaccelerated filer unless it determines at the end of a fiscal year that its public float had fallen below \$60 million on the last business day of its most recently completed second fiscal quarter.
 Similarly, a large accelerated filer will remain one unless its public float had fallen below \$560 million on the last business day of its most recently completed second fiscal quarter.
-If a large accelerated filer's public float falls below \$60 million but is \$60 million or more, it becomes an accelerated filer.
+If a large accelerated filer.
 Alternatively, if a large accelerated filer's public float falls below \$60 million, it becomes a nonaccelerated filer.

-&lt;sup>23Although SEC rules do not define "nonaccelerated filer," the term refers to a reporting company that does not meet the definition of an "accelerated filer" or a "large accelerated filer" under the Securities Exchange Act of 1934 Rule 12b-2.
+Although SEC rules do not define "nonaccelerated filer," the term refers to a reporting company that does not meet the definition of an "accelerated filer" or a "large accelerated filer" under the Securities Exchange Act of 1934 Rule 12b-2.
 17 C.F.R. § 240.12b-2.
 Section 404(c) more directly states that the Section 404(b) requirement does not apply to issuers that are neither "larger accelerated filer" nor "accelerated filer[s]," which indirectly describes a "nonaccelerated filer."

-&lt;sup>24Accelerated Filer and Large Accelerated Filer Definitions, 85 Fed.
+Accelerated Filer and Large Accelerated Filer Definitions, 85 Fed.
 Reg.
 17178 (Mar.
 26, 2020).

-&lt;sup>25An emerging growth company loses its status on the fifth anniversary after it completes an initial public offering or earlier if (1) at the end of the fiscal year it has total annual gross revenues of \$1.235 billion or more, (2) issued more than \$1 billion in nonconvertible debt during the previous 3 years, or (3) is deemed to be a large accelerated filer.
+An emerging growth company loses its status on the fifth anniversary after it completes an initial public offering or earlier if (1) at the end of the fiscal year it has total annual gross revenues of \$1.235 billion or more, (2) issued more than \$1 billion in nonconvertible debt during the previous 3 years, or (3) is deemed to be a large accelerated filer.